CSCfi/csc-user-guide/docs/computing/modules.md

 module avail
 ```

-Because of the hierarchical structure of the Lmod system you can not
+Because of the hierarchical structure of the _Lmod_ system, it is not possible to
-load all installed modules using just one `module load` command.
+load all installed modules simply using a single `module load` command.
 The
-`avail` command does not show modules that can not be loaded due to
+`avail` command does not show modules that cannot be loaded due to
 conflicts or unmet dependencies.
-Reason for these protective
+These protective
-restrictions is to prevent you from loading module combinations that do
+restrictions prevent the loading of incompatible module combinations.
-not work.

-You can get the list of all installed software packages using:
+List all installed software packages:

 ```text
 module spider
 ```

-You can also give the name or part of the name of the module as an
-argument, for example:
+List modules by name:

 ```text
 module spider int
 ```

-will list all modules with string "int" in the name.
-More detailed
+The above command will list all modules with the string _int_ in their name.
+A more detailed
-description of a module can be printed using the full module name with
+description of a module can be printed using the full module name with a version number:
-version number, for example:

 ```text
 module spider fftw/3.3.8